xuqingfeng/caddy-rate-limit/README.md

 - burst is the maximum burst size client can exceed; burst >= rate (eg. 2)

-- unit is the interval of every calculation (eg. second, minute, hour)
+- unit is the time interval (current support: second, minute, hour)

 For multiple resources: